vibe-d/webchat-tutorial/tutorial/tutorial.md

 Enabling horizontal scaling
 ---------------------------

 Now that we have a fast and persistent chat service running, there is just one thing missing from the initial promise of this tutorial: we need to enable the service to scale horizontally.
 With regards to the storage, this is basically already done by using a scalable database.
 The chat rooms can be distributed over multiple database instances, for example by using [Redis Cluster][redis-cluster].
 But supposed that this application would grow to millions of users, we also need to handle the case where the web service backend itself has to be scaled by distributing requests over multiple instances (on one or multiple machines).
-The different instances would have to be able to notify each other about new messages, so we have to extend the basic `ManualEvent` based notification mechanism to something that works across processes.
+The different instances would have to be able to notify each other about new messages, so we have to extend the basic `LocalManualEvent` based notification mechanism to something that works across processes.

 Fortunately, Redis has a PubSub functionality that we can use here.
 It consists of named "channels" to which any client can send messages.
 All clients connected to the database can then subscribe to one or more of those channels and will each receive these messages.
 For our use case, to keep things simple, we are going to use a single channel to which we will send the names of the rooms that got new messages.